m3m0r7/method-injector/readme.md

 ```

 ## Output something when finish to process the method
 You can also specify the end of the method execution as well as the start.
-When it is finished, `append` is called.
+When it is finished, `after` is called.

 ```php
 <?php